 1. Agreement to be Bound by CAISO Tariff.
 Section 33 of the CAISO Tariff is incorporated into the Agreement and made a part thereof.

 2. Interpretation.
 All references in the Agreement to the “EIM” or the “Energy Imbalance Market” will also be read as references to the “EDAM” or the “Extended Day-Ahead Market.”
 All references in the Agreement to the “Real-Time Market” will also be read as references to the “Day-Ahead Market.”
 All references in the Agreement to an “EIM Entity” will also be read as references to an “EDAM Entity.”
 All references in the Agreement to “EIM Entity Scheduling Coordinator(s)” will also be read as references to the “EDAM Entity Scheduling Coordinator(s).”
-All references in the Agreement to Section 29 of the CAISO Tariff will also be read as references to Section 33 of the CAISO Tariff.
+All references to “non-participating resources” will also be read as references to “EDAM Resources”.
+All references in the Agreement to Sections 29 or 29.1(d) of the CAISO Tariff will also be read as references to Sections 33 or 33.1.1 of the CAISO Tariff, respectively.

 3. Effective Date and Termination.
 This EDAM Addendum will be effective as of the later of the date it is executed by the Parties and shall remain in full force and effect until terminated pursuant to the same process as is set forth in Section 3.2 of the Agreement.
 If [Short Legal Name] terminates its participation as an EDAM Entity, it may continue to participate as an EIM Entity under the terms of the Agreement.